Skip to content

 device = nb.dcim.devices.get(name='router1')

-# Get device facts
+# Device facts

 facts = device.napalm.list(method='get_facts')